Internal Policies FAQ

 As a non-traditional firm, we realize that some of CM Law PLLC’s internal policies and risk management strategies may differ from brick and mortar law firms.
 We encourage you to review the following Q&As to help you better understand some of the differences we have implemented as part of our low-overhead/high-compensation business model.

 All members must join the firm in their individual capacity and must cease using any former professional entities upon joining the firm.
 Similarly, all professional services (i.e., practice of law or ancillary services such as business consulting) must be performed exclusively through the firm, including all timekeeping/billing and document storage through the designated DMS.
-Moonlighting by members of the firm is not permitted.
+Moonlighting of legal/consulting services by members of the firm is not permitted.

 Given the nature of our distributed business model, facilitating opportunities for personal interaction and collaboration among our members is an area in which we are very deliberate and intentional.
 We have three areas where we require member attendance: First, our monthly firmwide call is held the first Wednesday of each month (unless it conflicts with a major holiday such as July 4th or New Year’s Day, in which case it is usually moved to the second Wednesday).
 Second, we expect everyone to attend a monthly regional meeting/event, either with their local office when in-person events are scheduled, virtually when two or more markets meet together on Teams, or by traveling to visit a meeting in one of our other markets (notably, many of our attorneys have found that visiting other markets on a routine basis and getting to know attorneys around the country opens the door for more internal referral opportunities).
-Third, everyone is required to attend CM Law’s annual partner retreat (typically 3 nights/4 days).
+Third, everyone is required to attend CM’s annual partner retreat (typically 3 nights/4 days).

-Federal – Attorneys at the Firm are considered non-equity or income members (a/k/a partners) for tax purposes; accordingly, the Firm files a Federal Form 1065 Partnership Tax Return, and its income is allocated out to all of its members through a Schedule K-1 (which the attorneys in turn use to file their personal returns).
+Federal – Attorneys at the Firm are non-equity or income members for tax purposes; accordingly, the Firm files a Federal Form 1065 Partnership Tax Return, and its income is allocated out to all of its members through a Schedule K-1 (which the attorneys in turn use to file their personal returns).
 The Firm does not withhold for your Federal tax liability – you are responsible for calculating and paying estimated taxes.

-State and Local – Residents – Taxes payable in connection with your state(s) of residence are generally based off of your K-1 income.
+State and Local – Residents – Taxes payable in connection with your state(s) of residence are generally based off your K-1 income.
 The Firm does not withhold for your tax liability to the state(s) in which you maintain residency – you are responsible for calculating and paying estimated taxes.

 Non-Resident State Income Taxes – Attorneys at the Firm are responsible for paying taxes in jurisdictions other than the one(s) in which they maintain residency.
 For the most part, the calculation is based off of the income that is allocated to the member based upon both the percentage of the member’s income in relation to the overall income of the Firm, and the revenues that the state apportions to the Firm’s operations in relation to the state (e.g., usually depending on the location of the client serviced and/or where the Firm’s lawyers performing services are located).
 States within scope are those with which the Firm has a tax nexus (according to each state’s rules).